Practical graph signal sampling with log-linear size scaling: Introduction

-As a summary, our proposed \AlgAVM{} sampling can achieve speeds comparable to \AlgRand{}, with significantly better reconstruction accuracy, without requiring any prior knowledge of the signal bandwidth, and can be used for different graphs while requiring a few easy-to-tune parameters.
+As a summary, our proposed \AlgAVM{} sampling algorithm has complexity comparable to the \AlgRand{} sampling algorithm along with a significantly better reconstruction accuracy.
+It achieves this without requiring any prior knowledge of the signal bandwidth, and can be used for different graphs while requiring a few easy-to-tune parameters.